marina-leer/pubCounteR/CONTRIBUTING.md

 ## Substantial changes and proposing ideas
 If you would like to make a substantial change, you should first file an issue and make sure someone from the development team agrees that it’s needed.
 If you’ve found a bug, please file an issue that illustrates the bug with a reproducible example.
-We acknowledge a great potential for improving the functionalities of GeSciLiVis.
+We acknowledge a great potential for improving the functionalities of pubCounteR.
 If you have an idea for our new package, for example a new added feature that might improve output or functionality, please take a look at the documentation and issue list to see if it isn't included or suggested yet.
 If it isn’t, feel free to suggest your idea as an issue on GitHub.
 We promise to thoroughly review your idea or suggestion, and implement it if it helps improve the package!

 ### Pull request process